Skip to content

 byAndrew McGivern - Motivational Quotes and Daily Inspiration | Quote of the Day

-That's it for today.
-I'm Andrew McGivern — I'll see you in the next one with another Daily Quote.
+That's going to do it for today.
+I'm Andrew McGivern signing off for now, but I'll be back… tomorrow!
+Same pod time, same pod station with another Daily Quote.

 Andrew McGivern - Motivational Quotes and Daily Inspiration | Quote of the Day